 Over Memorial weekend we had a full resort and the fishing remained pretty steady.
 The bass and crappies are moving shallow.
 The bite has been really good for both species.
 There were numerous 17-21 inch smallmouth bass caught.
 There were a few northern and walleyes caught also.
 The biggest walleye was a 26 incher.

-On a side note, my nephew brought his new boat up this weekend that is rigged with big lights for shooting carp with a bow.
+On a side note, my nephew brought his new boat up this weekend.
+It is rigged with massive lights for shooting carp with a bow.
 We don’t have carp in our lake but wanted to use it to cruise the shallows at night to see what we could find out there.
 I knew we had a lot of fish in the lake but I was AMAZED at the number of walleyes, muskies, and bass we saw in 3-6 feet of water that night!

 June is typically a great month for fishing so I am looking forward to seeing what it will bring.

 We have a few cabins opens the weeks of June 4-11 and June 11-18.
 Partial weeks are available too!
 Give us a call at 800-450-2392 or check out our website at www.wildwoodbeachresort.com for more information.